antarctica/bas-air-unit-network-dataset/README.md

 * underscores (`_`) characters are stripped from route names *within* FPL files (rather than the names *of* FPL files), a local override is used to replace underscores with spaces (` `) to work around this limitation
 * FPL metadata fields (author, last updated, etc.) are not currently populated
-* `waypoint.geometries` containing an elevation (Z) dimension are not included in FPL outputs

 [1] This limit comes from the specific UI shown in the aircraft GPS used by the BAS Air Unit.